 It also highlights the Fountain of Loyalty, which dates back to 1404, although currently you will see a group of sculptures, as well as the column and the fountain, from the late XNUMXth century.

-Finally, other Freiburg fountains with religious or biblical denominations are the Fountain of the Virgin Mary, Samson Fountain, St. Anne's Fountain or the Baptist Fountain.
+Finally, other Freiburg fountains with religious or biblical denominations are the Fountain of the Virgin Mary, The Samson Fountain, The St. Anne's Fountain and Baptist Fountain., which you find in the Medieval neighborhood of Auge.

 Medieval Auge district in Freiburg

-Precisely this Auge neighborhood is the one that shows you the other side of Freiburg, that of a small medieval city.
+This is precisely the one that shows you the other side of Freiburg, that of a small medieval city.

 You arrive there from the cathedral on a walk that becomes a descent through several narrow and steep streets that lead you towards the river.